Kinovarobotics/kinova-ros/jaco_gazebo/README.md

 The controllers above serve only as a debugging test bed for other algorithms, such as motion planning integrated with visual input, reaching for grasping etc.

+The tested configuration is ROS Indigo and its corresponding Gazebo version (2.2.x) from ROS packages.

 ## Launching the simulator and loading the world

 The global launcher is [gazebo.launch](launch/gazebo.launch), which has defined parameters for the arm, world file and arm pose amongst others.
 By default the simulator is paused, because the controllers take a little while to start.
 Thus, after verifying that the controllers are up and running, the play button can be pressed.